 - The free pattern below includes instructions for one blanket size (42.5″ wide by 54″ long), as well as instructions to customize the size of your blanket.

-- The inexpensive PDF pattern includes instructions for 9 different blanket sizes ranging from Baby to California King, along with the number of yards needed to make each size, and a few extra features (row cheat sheet, video tutorial for the border, and Rows 1 – 18).
+- The ad-free PDF pattern includes instructions for 9 different blanket sizes ranging from Baby to California King, along with the number of yards needed to make each size, and a few extra features (row cheat sheet, video tutorial for the border, and Rows 1 – 18).

 - This pattern has been tech edited.